Ventilation vs. Oxygenation vs. Respiration Illustration

 What is the Difference Between External and Internal Respiration?

 External respiration refers to the exchange of gases (oxygen and carbon dioxide) between the atmosphere and the blood through the alveoli in the lungs.
+Internal respiration, on the other hand, involves the exchange of gases between the blood in capillaries and the body’s cells.

 In simple terms, external respiration occurs in the lungs, while internal respiration happens at the cellular level throughout the body.